AnnaVargova/AutomationShield_wiki/BOBShield.md

 | (f)              | Bearing         | Miniature ball bearing, 3×6×2mm, (e.g. [MR-63-ZZ](https://www.nbr.eu/en/products/bearings/deep-groove-ball-bearing/mr-63-zz/))                                          | 1   |
 | (n)              | Cable           | Ribbon cable, 4-7 wires, cca.
 0.2m (e.g. EL-2468)                     | 1   |

-The total cost of the above components and thus of the entire BoBShield is no more than $10 excluding labor and postage.
+The total cost of the above components and thus of the entire BOBShield is no more than $10 excluding labor and postage.

 ## <a name="pcb"/>PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100×100mm limit of most board manufacturers.
 The DIPTrace PCB layout and circuit schematics can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_PCB_R1_Final.zip) and [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_Circuit.rar), respectively, while the ready-to-manufacture Gerber files can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_Gerber_Production_R1.zip).